 Computer chairs are the most basic of the bunch.
-‘Computer chair’ is an overarching term that encompasses several different types of desk chair, including ergonomic chairs and armless chairs.
-Any chair you use at a computer desk could, in theory, be considered a computer chair, and those which we call computer chairs or desk chairs on NBF.com typically have very few ergonomic adjustments.
+Computer chair is an overarching term encompassing several types of desk chair, including ergonomic chairs and armless chairs.
+Any chair you use at a computer desk could, in theory, be considered a computer chair.
+Computer chairs or desk chairs on NBF.com typically feature very few ergonomic adjustments.

 Pocketed coil systems are made up of a number of individual pocketed coils that help evenly distribute weight for user comfort.
-The coils are usually outfitted with a layer of foam on top and bottom, with the top layer being less dense to create a cushioned feel.
+The coils are usually outfitted with a layer of foam on the top and bottom, with the top layer being less dense to create a cushioned feel.

 Soft floor casters are designed to roll effortlessly on soft flooring like carpet.
 This type of caster comes standard on most office chairs.

-Standard size office chairs are comfortable for the majority of people.
-A standard size office chair is designed to support users measuring 5’ 5” to 6’ 0” tall and weighing 250 pounds or less.
+Standard-size office chairs are comfortable for the majority of people.
+A standard-size office chair is designed to support users measuring 5’ 5” to 6’ 0” tall and weighing 250 pounds or less.

 Petite office chairs are designed for smaller users who feel that standard-size office chairs are too large.
 Petite chairs can still support up to 250 pounds, but they feature a shorter cylinder and shallower seat pan ideal for users who stand at 5’ 4” or shorter.

 Big and tall chairs are designed for larger users.
 Not only does this type of chair offer a larger seat and back, but it can also support more weight than standard chairs.
 Big and tall chairs can support at least 300 pounds, but many support 500, 700, or more.
 Be sure to check the description of your big and tall chair to ensure it supports the correct weight.